I like this

 In addition to its permanent collection, the museum also regularly plays host to temporary exhibitions, including a recent collection on loan from the British Museum – A History of the World in 100 Objects – which explores the last two million years of human history.

-From the earliest tools made of humble stone to colourful Javanese shadow puppets, the objects in the exhibit provide an unwritten insight into human cultures across time.
-The challenge was to find the right lighting to accurately render colours and whiteness while meeting specific lighting guidelines to keep artefacts safe.
+From the earliest tools made of humble stone to colorful Javanese shadow puppets, the objects in the exhibit provide an unwritten insight into human cultures across time.
+The challenge was to find the right lighting to accurately render colors and whiteness while meeting specific lighting guidelines to keep artefacts safe.

-To meet these guidelines, Soraa’s Australian partners, Lighting Options Australia, and lighting designers at Illuminated Design chose 150 Soraa VIVID MR16 LED lamps throughout the exhibit after rigorous tests and evaluations of several brands.
-Their ability to render warm tones beautifully and accurately, and achieve a colour-rendering index (CRI) of 95 made them an ideal choice.
+To meet these guidelines, SORAA’s Australian partners, Lighting Options Australia, and lighting designers at Illuminated Design chose 150 SORAA VIVID MR16 LED lamps throughout the exhibit after rigorous tests and evaluations of several brands.
+Their ability to render warm tones beautifully and accurately, and achieve a color-rendering index (CRI) of 95 made them an ideal choice.
 Plus, with no UV and IR radiation, low heat output and the ability to dim to specified light levels the precious objects were protected.

-"Soraa’s VIVID MR16 lamps are excellent, with great colour rendering, colour temperature, beam angles and additional lenses to change the distribution.
+"SORAA’s VIVID MR16 lamps are excellent, with great color rendering, color temperature, beam angles and additional lenses to change the distribution.
 The magnetic attachment of filters, the SNAPS, are quite impressive,” said Frederika Perey of Illuminated Design.
 “The SNAPs are easy to apply, allowing me the flexibility to change the approach during the focusing process.
 This is critical when lighting exhibits, such as the History of the World in 100 Objects exhibition.”

 Photo Credit: Matt Devlin Photography | www.mattdevlin.com.au